 - VirtualBox — a free open-source hypervisor we will use to install our server as a virtual machine.
 You could use another hypervisor or a physical machine if you prefer; I chose VirtualBox for its simplicity and cross-platform support.

-- Apache HTTP Server 2.4.25—the most popular web server in the world.
+- Apache httpd — the most popular web server in the world.

 - MariaDB — we will be using one or more versions of this database engine as a replacement to MySQL (which has been losing popularity in recent years).

 - Various other databases as needed.